damolinx/vscode-macros/README.md

 Debugging a macro leverages VS Code's extension debugging [story](https://code.visualstudio.com/api/get-started/your-first-extension#debugging-the-extension) since the macros are run in the context of this extension.
 This makes the experience a bit awkward as a new VS Code instance is launched, and you need to open the right context (e.g. workspace) in that new instance to debug your macro (vs, for example, launching another VS Code instance and attaching to the current one).

 ## Stopping a Macro
 Macros are run [sandboxed](https://nodejs.org/api/vm.html#class-vmscript) but in-process, so terminating a macro is not possible.
-A `__cancellationToken` token is made available, however, so as long as the macro follow the rules of this VS Code API, it is possible to for macros to be good citizens and exit upon request.
+A `__cancellationToken` token is made available, however, so as long as the macro follows the rules of this VS Code API, it is possible to for macros to be good citizens and exit upon request.
 Remember several VS Code APIs already take in a [CancellationToken](https://code.visualstudio.com/api/references/vscode-api#CancellationToken) argument so make sure to pass it in as needed.